 Title

 Surname/Family Name

 First Name(s)/ Forename

 Date of Birth

 Address

 Post Code

 Phone Number

 Email address

 I am enclosing the following copies as proof of identity (please tick the relevant box):

-□ Birth Certificate □ Driving Licence □ Passport □ An official letter to my address
+Birth CertificDriving LicePassportAn official le

 Personal Information on

 below.
 Please tell us if y w what information is held in specific records. please indicate in the box you know in which capacity the information is being held, together with any y have.
 If you do not know exact dates, please give the year(s) that you

 Details:

 Employment record ls:

-een employed by the School and are seeking personal information in oyment please provide details of your Staff number/Unit/Team/Dates
+een employed by the School and are seeking personal information in byment please provide details of your Staff number/Unit/Team/Dates

 Details:

-Section 2

-Please complete this so someone else (i.e. the ection of the form with your details if you are acting on behalf of data subject).
+Section 2 Please complete this se someone else (i.e. the ection of the form with your details if you are acting on behalf of

-ta subject, but an agent appointed on their behalf, you will need to our identity as well as that of the data subject and proof of your right to
+If you are NOT the dat ta subject, but an agent appointed on their behalf, you will need to ur identity as well as that of the data subject and proof of your right to

 Title

 Surname/ Family Name

 First Name(s)/Forenames

 Date of Birth

-Address Post Code Phone Number I am enclosing the following copies as proof of identity (please tick the relevant box): □ Birth Certificate □ Driving Licence □ Passport □ An official letter to my address What is your relationship to the data subject? (e.g. parent, carer, legal representative) representative) I am enclosing the following copy as proof of legal authorisation to act on behalf of the data subject: Letter of authorityLasting or Enduring Power of Attorney Evidence of parental responsibilityOther (give details): Section 3 Please describe as detailed as possible what data you request access to (time period/categories of data/ information relating to a specific case/ paper records/ electronic records).
+Address Post Code Phone Number I am enclosing the fol lowing copies as proof of identity (please tick the relevant box): ☐ Birth Certificat☐ Driving Licence☐ Passport☐ An official lette representative) onship to the data subject? (e.g. parent, carer, legal I am enclosing the fol data subject: lowing copy as proof of legal authorisation to act on behalf of the uring Power of Attorney rental responsibility ailed as possible what data you request access to (time period/ ormation relating to a specific case/ paper records/ electronic records). categories of data/ fill madon relating to a specific case, paper records, electronic records).

-I wish to:

-T WISH to.

-☐ Receive the information by post

-Receive the information by email

-□ Collect the information in person

-☐ View a copy of the information only

-☐ Go through the information with a member of staff
+I wish to: Receive the information by post Receive the information by email Collect the information in person View a copy of the information only Go through the information with a member of staff

-Discrete source that if you wish you have a sale that information have you will halve so you

 Please be aware that if you wish us to post the information to you, we will take every care to ensure that it is addressed correctly.
 However, we cannot be held liable if the information is lost in the post or incorrectly delivered or opened by someone else in your household.
-Loss or incorrect delivery may cause you embarrassment or harm if the information is 'sensitive'.
+Loss or incorrect delivery may cause you embarrassment or harm if the